agroimpacts/nmeo/materials/assignments/nemo_assn1.md

 - Then finally make some plots:

-  - Create a time series chart of the Landsat smoothed and original EVI series for the AOI (Sentinel-2 has a lot of images, so we will not do that here).
+  - Create a time series chart of the Sentinel-2 smoothed and original EVI series for the AOI.
   - Use `geemap` and the `display_image` function we developed to show the 10th images from the Sentinel collection.
 Use the correct `viz_params` to make a false color image.
 Set Band min and max